Hispanics in the American Civil War

 Hispanics in the American Civil War fought on both the Union and Confederate sides of the conflict.
-Not all the Hispanics who fought in the American Civil War were "Hispanic-Americans", in other words citizens of the United States.
+Not all the Hispanics who fought in the American Civil War were "Hispanic Americans" — in other words citizens of the United States.
 Many of them were Spanish subjects or nationals from countries in the Caribbean, Central and South America.
-Some were born in a US Territory and therefore did not have the right to US Citizenship.
+Some were born in what later became a U.S. territory and therefore did not have the right to U.S. citizenship.
 It is estimated that approximately 3,500 Hispanics, mostly Mexican-Americans, Puerto Ricans and Cubans (Puerto Rico and Cuba were Spanish colonies) living in the United States joined the war: 2,500 for the Confederacy and 1,000 for the Union.
 This number increased to 10,000 by the end of the war.

 Hispanic is an ethnic term employed to categorize any citizen or resident of the United States, of any racial background, of any country, and of any religion, who has at least one ancestor from the people of Spain or is of non-Hispanic origin, but has an ancestor from Mexico, Puerto Rico, Cuba, Central or South America, or some other Hispanic origin.
 The three largest Hispanic groups in the United States are the Mexican-Americans, Puerto Ricans, and Cubans.

 The Union Army was the land force that fought for the Union during the American Civil War.
 It was also known as the "Federal Army", the "U.S. Army", the "Northern Army" and the "National Army".
 It consisted of the small United States Army (the regular army), augmented by massive numbers of units supplied by the Northern states, composed of volunteers as well as conscripts.